List of festivals in Nigeria: Muslim festivals

-Eid al Kabir (known as Eid al-Adha elsewhere), or "Festival of Sacrifice", is an important religious holiday celebrated by Muslims worldwide to commemorate the willingness of Abraham (ʾIbrāhīm) to sacrifice his son Ishmael (Ismā'īl) as an act of obedience to God, before God intervened to provide him with a ram to sacrifice instead.
-A ram, goat, sheep, cow or camel is sacrificed, with the family eating part of the animal and donating the rest to the poor.
-The festival is celebrated on the tenth day of Dhu al-Hijjah, the last month in the Islamic calendar.
+Eid al-Adha, or the "Feast of the Sacrifice", commemorates the story in which Abraham (ʾIbrāhīm) is said to have been willing to sacrifice his son Ishmael (Ismā'īl) as an act of obedience to God.
+In practice, an animal—commonly a ram, goat, sheep, cow, or camel—is slaughtered, with part consumed by the family and the remainder distributed to people experiencing poverty.
+The festival takes place on the tenth day of Dhu al-Hijjah, the final month of the Islamic calendar.

-Durbar festivals are celebrated at the culmination of Eid al-Fitr and Eid al-Adha.
-Durbars have been held for hundreds of years in the northern states, notably the Daura Emirate, and gave an opportunity for conscripts to the army to display their skills as horsemen.
-In modern times, durbars are held in honor of visiting heads of state.
-They include a parade, shows and competitions.
-The horsemen are dressed in vividly colored costumes, with period weapons, and are accompanied by a drum corps and musicians.
+Durbar festivals are held in conjunction with Eid al-Fitr and Eid al-Adha.
+These events have historical roots in northern emirates, notably the Daura Emirate, where they functioned in part as displays of military readiness, allowing mounted participants to demonstrate horsemanship and discipline.
+In contemporary settings, durbars are staged for ceremonial purposes, often in honor of visiting dignitaries, and include parades, performances, and competitions.

-Modern Durbar festivals include prayers at the start of the day, followed by parades in town squares or in front of the local emir's palace.
-Horsemanship is still the main focus.
-Each group must gallop at full tilt past the Emir, then halt and salute him with raised swords.
+Participants wear vividly colored attire and carry traditional weapons, accompanied by drummers and musicians.

+Modern durbars typically begin with prayers, followed by organized displays in public squares or near an emir's residence.

+Horsemanship remains central, with riders galloping at speed before halting to salute the emir.

-Durbar festivals are being developed as important tourist attractions.
-Due to the presence of COVID-19 in most parts of the country, some northern states decided to put off the durbar celebrations to curtail the spread of the virus since the celebrations always attract a number of guests and spectators with little or no adherence to COVID-19 safety protocols.
+In recent years, durbar festivals have been promoted as tourist attractions.
+During the COVID-19 pandemic, some northern states suspended these gatherings due to the public health risks posed by large crowds and limited adherence to safety protocols.

 Kayo-Kayo Festival

 The Kayo-Kayo festival is a yearly religious and cultural state event held by the descendants of Oba Kosoko to commemorate King Kosoko's historic landing in Epe in 1851.
 The Epe community of Lagos State is known for Kayo-Kayo, which literally means "eating to satisfaction."
-The festival is commemorated on the 10th day of Muharram in the Islamic calendar, which is about a month after the Muslim celebration of Eid-El-Kabir, and is normally held in the first month of the Islamic calendar.
+The festival is commemorated on the 10th day of Muharram in the Islamic calendar, which is about a month after the Muslim celebration of Eid al-Adha; it is normally held in the first month of the Islamic calendar.